jonathan-g/kayadata/cran-comments.md

   for four people's names in DESCRIPTION: "Kaya", "Keiichi", "Yoichi", and "Yokobori".
 These names are spelled correctly.

-* This submission is an update from version 0.4.1 to 0.4.2.

-    I have updated the data to incorporate the 2019 Statistical Report on World Energy.

 ## Reverse dependencies

 There are no reverse dependencies.

+## Additional comments

+* This submission is an update to version 0.4.2.

+    I have updated the data to incorporate the 2019 Statistical Report on World Energy.